fenok/react-router-typesafe-routes/README.md

         return String(value);
     },
     getTypedParam(value) {
-        // We throw the error here, but we could also return undefined or something else. if (typeof value !== "string") {
+        // We could treat 'undefined' in a special way to distinguish absent and invalid params. if (typeof value !== "string") {
             throw new Error("Expected string");
         }